bu-ddosi-team/Socket_Test/LT Server Unix/LT Server Console U2/ReadMe.txt

 	startCollecting calculates sin and cos values and sends it to the client.
 This is to simulate getting data from the board. int gotRandDebug(int new_s);---------------------------------------------------------

-	gotRandDebug tells the server to send to the client a string of random numbers with randomized response message types for each random number sent. (currently uses only f, b, and e.
-I should probably include every possible character for full testing).

-int fileCollecting(int new_s);-------------------------------------------------------
-	fileCollecting reads in a specified file and sends it to the client.